Edward Thomas Constantin was born on July 8, 1916 in Rockaway Beach, NY. Graduated from New Jersey and married a woman from Waynesville, NC.

 On July 8, 1942 enlisted in the U. S. Army with serial number 14123662 at Fort Jackson in Columbia, SC.
 Assigned to the U. S. Army Air Force (USAAF), 13th Air Force, 5th Bombardment Group "Bomber Barons" as an aerial gunner aboard B-24 Liberators.

-On December 30, 1943 took off from Munda Airfield on New Georgia as a gunner aboard B-24D 'Pretty Prairie Special' 41-24186 piloted by Colonel Marion D. Unruh armed with 1,000 pound bombs leading a maximum effort bombing mission against Rabaul.
+On December 30, 1943 took off from Munda Airfield on New Georgia as a gunner aboard B-24D 'Pretty Prairie Special' 41-24186 piloted by Colonel Marion D. Unruh armed with 1,000 pound bombs leading a bombing mission against Rabaul.
 Inbound to the target, the weather was very poor as the formation flew following the western coast of Bougainville before flying westward towards the target.
 Over the target, the bombers were intercepted by enemy fighters but managed to successfully bomb Rabaul.

 After descending through the clouds, this B-24 was seen by local people with the engine smoking coming from Cape Saint George before the crew bailed out and the bomber crashed into hillside on the southeastern coast of New Ireland.